Norway in a Nutshell® Tour

 If you have longer, you could do the 6-day 'Norway in a Nutshell® - Active Plus' which includes an extended stay in a riverside lodge near Flåm, allowing you to take your time and enjoy the scenery by hiking, kayaking or biking.
 Full board during your stay is also included.

-We also have the unique 'Beautiful Norway' tour which is an independent visit to the mountains, fjords and valleys of Norway.
+Looking to get off the beaten track whilst seeing the highlights of Norway?
+Our 'Beautiful Norway' tour which is an independent visit to the mountains, fjords and valleys of Norway.
 You stay at boutique hotels and tour around in our private 50DN minbus.
 This tour includes a ride on the steep Flåm Railway full of hairpin turns and catches a ferry to Bergen, the capital of the fjords.

 The trip runs weekly from May to September with fixed departures from Oslo every Saturday.
 The trip can also run in reverse starting from Bergen every Monday.